WordPress/gutenberg/docs/architecture/key-concepts.md

 Blocks come in many different forms but also provide a consistent interface.
 They can be inserted, moved, reordered, copied, duplicated, transformed, deleted, dragged, and combined.
 Blocks can also be reused, allowing them to be shared across posts and post types and/or used multiple times in the same post.
 If it helps, you can think of blocks as a more graceful shortcode, with rich formatting tools for users to compose content.

 The settings and content of a block can be customized in three main places: the block canvas, the block toolbar, and the block inspector.
-Blocks can be limited or locked-in-place by _Templates_ and custom code.

 ### Composability

 Blocks are meant to be combined in different ways.
-Blocks are hierarchical in that a block can be a child of or parent to another block.
+Blocks are hierarchical in that a block can be nested within another block.
+Nested blocks and its container are also called _children_ and _parent_ respectively.
 For example, a _Columns_ block can be the parent block to multiple child blocks in each of its columns.
+The API that governs child block usage is named `InnerBlocks`.

 ### Data & Attributes